zSnout/zSnout.com/src/views/language/index.md

 pa- prefixes may be added to indicate a female or male person.
 In other cases, the words <WordLink word="man" /> and <WordLink word="pan" /> may be used.

+## Sentences

+In Lang, a sentence ends with a `.` if it is a statement, `?` if it is a request or question, and `!` if it is an exclamation.

 ## Pronouns

 Each pronoun is labeled using its role (1st, 2nd, or 3rd) person as well as a